 Trolling tactics also have to be modified to suit the difficult weather conditions.
 Forget all the "hocus pocus" about trolling lures on exact positions on the wake.
 Climbing the face of big seas trolling speeds will drop and rise with the waves.
 Down sea speeds can jump from 6 or 7 to up to 12 or 14 knots as we surf down the wave fronts.
 Our wake is changing all over the place and complicated calm water lure shapes are useless in the rapidly changing conditions.
 (Don't tell me to only quarter the sea - I AM going to get in front of that tailing marlin or tuna regardless of whether it is upsea, downsea or directly in the trough!)

 Forget staggered trolling patterns.
 On high wind days troll paired baits or lures of equal weight, equal distance behind the transom.
 They will be less prone to tangle each other when blown sideways.
 Trolling fewer baits in rough weather makes life easier and raises overall efficiency.

 I always fight fish by chasing them in forward gear rather than reverse.
 This is especially important in big seas when backing up into breaking waves is down right dangerous (and STUPID).
 By motoring forward upsea and passing the fish, you reach a position where you can back up downsea in the final maneuver of the fight.

-In the end it is the safety of the boat and her crew that dictates whether we go or not and it is always better to err on the side of caution.
+In the end it is the safety of the boat and her crew that dictates whether we spend a day off shore fishing or not and it is always better to error on the side of caution.